cs1302uga/cs1302-urgency-queue/README.md

 ## Submission Instructions

 You will be submitting your project via Odin before the deadline indicated near the top of this document.

+Before you attempt to submit your project, it is very important that you make sure it compiles without errors and warnings using the specific `javac` commands mentioned earlier in this project description.

 Make sure your project files are on `odin.cs.uga.edu`.
 Change into the parent directory of your project directory.
 If you've followed the instructions provided in this document, then the name of your project directory should be `cs1302-urgency-queue`.
 While in your project's parent directory, execute the following command: